TFAGaming/Homestead/docs/Usage/Sub-Areas.md

     This glitch won't affect the server's performance or the plugin's functionality.

+## Selecting Two Points

-After getting the selection tool, hold the item, left-click on the first point, and right-click on the second point.
+After getting the selection tool, hold the tool, left-click on the first point, and right-click on the second point.

+You cannot select a point outside a region!

+## Creating Sub-Area

 After selecting two points, use `/region subareas create [name]`.